jaymickey/circleops/README.md

-# CircleOps - The Home of `circlectl`
+# CircleOps - CircleCI in the Terminal

 **_This project is still in early development_**

-CircleOps is a project that provides a command - `circlectl` - that can be used to interact with the CircleCI API.
+CircleOps is a project that provides a command line tool - `circlectl` - for interacting with the CircleCI API.
+It is currently in early development.

 ## Installation